Minimalism and Me: an illustrated lecture

 December 7–10, 2017

-I worked with Twyla Tharp and her dancers as a supernumerary actor and dancer in the performative reenactment of three works from Tharp's early career: Medley (picture at left), Re-Moves, and Dancing in the Streets.
+I worked with Twyla Tharp and her dancers in the performative reenactment of three works from Tharp's early career: Medley (picture at left), Re-Moves, and Dancing in the Streets.

 My application for the opportunity was based on work as and art historian and archivist where re-enactment and a fluid role as an artist are central to the way I understand past performance.
 While in rehearsal and on stage, I maintained a journal documenting the experience of living the archive of Tharp's work.
 These notes, along with photographic documentation, will be used in a written record of the experience rooted in art historical methodology.